netguru/mobile-security-checklist/Handbooks/01-Shared/SE.10-Disable-auto-correction.md

 App will not suggest or correct previously entered sensitive data.

 ### Example scenario:
-Enter some sensitive word into properly configured input field, switch fields and notice that keyboard won’t suggest to use it or correct any similar one to match it.
+Enter some sensitive word into a properly configured input field, switch fields and notice that the keyboard won’t suggest using it or correct any similar one to match it.

 ### Tools needed:
 Platform based device with installed app.

 ### How to:
 - Run the app.
-- Enter some text in configured input field.
+- Enter some text in the configured input field.
 - Switch fields or apps.
-- Start entering the same or similar text - notice that keyboard will not suggest or autocomplete it.
+- Start entering the same or similar text — notice that the keyboard will not suggest or autocomplete it.

 ## Additional resources
 - https://books.nowsecure.com/secure-mobile-development/en/caching-logging/be-aware-of-the-keyboard-cache.html